LongBeachInnovationTeam/sam-utils/README.md

 8. Create a new virtualenv `mkvirtualenv sam-data`

 ### Install Dependencies

 Install required dependencies on the **sam-data** virtualenv with pip:

 	cd sam-geolocation-import
 	workon sam-data
 	pip install -r requirements.txt

+### Modify Configuration

+Modify config.cfg to reflect your production database and logging settings appropriately.